Elīna Ringa: Personal bests in other events

 Elina has also competed in other athletic events.
 In the high jump, her personal best is 1.70 m.
 In the long jump, she has achieved 5.85 m.

 In sprint events, she has run 100 m in 12.4 seconds, and 60 m in 7.6 seconds.

 Education

-Instead of attending the Latvian Academy of Sport Education, Elina chose University of Latvia and studied Education Sciences, then, Applied Computer Science.
-In 2012 she has successfully completed master's degree program in Computer Science (IT field) at Computing faculty.
+Elina studied at the University of Latvia, where she initially pursued Education Sciences before continuing her studies in Applied Computer Science.
+In 2012, she successfully completed a master's degree in Computer Science (IT field) at the Faculty of Computing.

 Job

-Elina has a various work experience.
-She started as a Teacher of Sports for handicapped children, then she worked as a Teacher of Applied Computer Science and Trainer of Computer courses.
-A lot of time she worked in IT Support and as IT consultant.
-Then, she worked as a System Administrator, System Test Analyst, Project Manager and also as IT Solutions Architect.
-Currently Elina continues to work in IT field.
+Elina has diverse professional experience across education, information technology, and consulting.
+She began her career as a Teacher of Sports for handicapped children, a Teacher of Applied Computer Science, and a Trainer of corporate Computer courses.
+She later built extensive experience in IT support and consulting before expanding her expertise into systems administration, software testing, business analysis, project management, and solution architecture.
+Currently, Elina continues to work in the IT and services field.

-Since 2021, besides her main IT job, Elina is helping with young pole vaulters training in Latvia.
+Since 2021, Elina has also been consulting and coaching young pole vaulters.